 The town of Chapel Hill/Carrboro, North Carolina became a Transition Town in 2009.
-While the community has always been highly involved in local food, sustainable housing and renewable energy initiatives, local organizers like Margaret Krome-Lukens hopes the official status will help inspire people to action.
+While the community has always been highly involved in local food, sustainable housing, and renewable energy initiatives, local organizers like Margaret Krome-Lukens hope the official status will help inspire people to action.

 In this video, we visit the Eco-Institute to talk to Toben and Krome-Lukens about the farm, the future, transitioning by 2050, life and death of non-CAFO pigs, local building materials, downsizing, and why a focus on transition shouldn’t be doom and gloom, but an opportunity to improve our lives.